dmlc/xgboost/jvm-packages/xgboost4j-spark/docs/index.md

 To make Iris dataset be recognizable to XGBoost, we need to

-1. Transform String-typed label, i.e. "class", to Integer-typed label.
+1. Transform String-typed label, i.e. "class", to Double-typed label.

-2. Assemble the feature columns as a vector to build XGBoost's internal data representation, DMatrix.
+2. Assemble the feature columns as a vector to fit to the data interface of Spark ML framework.

-To convert String-typed label to Integer, we can use Spark's built-in feature transformer StringIndexer.
+To convert String-typed label to Double, we can use Spark's built-in feature transformer StringIndexer.

 ```scala
     import org.apache.spark.ml.feature.StringIndexer